 Dr. Sun is board-certified as a Diplomat of the American Board of Orthopedic Surgery and has a Certification of Added Qualifications in Hand Surgery.
 He is also an affiliated physician with Evergreen Hospital Medical Center and Overlake Hospital Medical Center.

-Dr. Sun has been recognized by Seattle Met Magazine as a top hand surgeon in the Seattle metro area.
+Dr. Sun has been recognized by Seattle Met Magazine and Seattle Magazine as a top hand surgeon in the Seattle metro area.

 Clinical Focus: Hand and wrist surgery, covering a broad range of clinical problems such as trauma (fractures, ligament injuries, tendon and nerve injuries), nerve compression (for example, carpal tunnel syndrome), arthritis, and skin and soft tissue problems (for example, Dupuytren’s disease).